-(3) The pro hac vice application shall also be accompanied by payment to the clerk of a \$250.00 fee, (payable to Clerk, District Court of Guam).
+(3) The pro hac vice application shall also be accompanied by payment to the clerk of a fee, fixed by the Judicial Conference of the United States, together with an assessment in an amount to be set by the Court, made payable to Clerk, District Court of Guam.
 If the pro hac vice application is denied, the Court may refund any or all of the fee or assessment paid by the attorney.
 If the application is granted, the attorney is subject to the jurisdiction of the Court with respect to his conduct to the same extent as a member of the bar of this Court.